Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 Hybrid models also require equity.
 Remote employees must not be disadvantaged compared to in-office colleagues.

 Failure to adapt creates disengagement.
-Remote workers often become low performing team members simply due to lack of inclusion.
+Remote workers often become low-performing team members simply due to a lack of inclusion.

 The Microsoft Work Trend Index demonstrates how clear structures and rhythms have a direct impact on engagement and productivity in distributed teams.